jkalis-MS/CodeOptimizationsSampleApp/README.md

 3.5.
 To speed up the Profile trace collection, you can increase the Profiler sampling to **Max** ( Profiler -> Triggers -> Sampling)
 3.6.
 Observe the Profiler page, once traces are visible, within an hour you sould see Code Optimizations

-For advanced troubleshooting you can use the Diagnostics Services status page https://<your_web_app_name>.scm.azurewebsites.net/diagnosticservices
+For advanced Profiler troubleshooting you can use the Diagnostics Services status page https://<your_web_app_name>.scm.azurewebsites.net/diagnosticservices